Easy Steps to Early Breast Cancer Detection

 Get Your Mammograms Regularly

 By having regular mammograms starting at the age of 40, you can help catch breast cancer early.
 Some women who may have a higher risk rate may need to start earlier than age 40 with these tests.
-Talk with your doctor about your concerns and they can help guide you into how often you need them.
+Talk with doctor about your concerns and they can help guide you into how often you need them.

 Extra Steps To Take